NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 #### 2.7.1.
 Register method

 > **Note:** These instructions were written on the assumption that you wish to store references from sensors to car parks **and** from car parks to sensors.
-This kind of two-way association adds complexity and typically we would handle it by having some "mediating" class.
-In this project you can **choose* to follow these instructions or simplify things a bit and only register displays with the car park (and the car park will accept updates from any sensor that knows about it)
 >
+> This kind of bidirectional association adds complexity and typically we would handle it by having some "mediating" class.
+In this project you can **choose* whether to have only one-way associations or bidirectional associations.
+>
+> If you choose to have only one-way associations, then your register method only needs to support a display.

 1. Create a `register` method for the `CarPark` class.
 This method should accept a single parameter, `component`.
 This parameter will be a `Sensor` (optional) or `Display` object.
 2. If the `component` is a `Sensor`, add it to the `sensors` (optional).
 If the `component` is a `Display`, add it to the `displays` list.